The Nuts and Bolts:

 So every other day, I pull the wafer off, apply a skin barrier (it's like an alcohol swab that leaves my skin sticky) and then attach the pouch.
 The wafers are about $12 a piece and the pouches are about $9 each.
 I'm lucky enough to have insurance, so it costs me much less.

 It has taken me the past three months to decide these are the appliances for me.
 I have gone through several spills and several wafers that pulled my skin off.
 Of course the ones that work the best are the most expensive.
-Also, I should really be using a pouch that looks like this: for Jack, but I can't bring myself to empty the pouch quite yet, so I use the disposable (sorry mother earth).
+Also, I should really be using a pouch that looks like this:

 When I was researching stomas and ostomies before my surgery, everything I found showed a stoma to protrude from the stomach about an inch (I looked at pics to show you, but seriously, I HAVE a stoma and they make me cringe!), but in reality, my stomas are both flush with my skin.
 They don't protrude at all.
 I thought this would cause a problem with draining into the pouches, but I was wrong.
 It all seems to work quite well, most of the time.